 Welcoming a new baby into the world is magical, but as many new mothers know, it can also be scary.
-With at least 20 percent of new moms in America struggling with post-partum depression, it is critical that amidst all the chaos, mothers and their loved ones are also paying attention to their mental health.
+At least 20 percent of new moms in America experience post-partum depression, making it critical that amidst all the efforts of caring for an infant, mothers and their loved ones are also paying attention to their mental health.

 What is post-partum depression?

 Post-partum depression (PPD) is a subset of depression that affects mothers usually between two weeks to a year after giving birth.
 Many symptoms are similar to regular depression, including severe mood swings, avoiding loved ones, anxiety, loss of appetite, and crying spells.
-PPD also introduces feelings of doubt in their ability to provide adequate care for their child, trouble bonding with the baby, and thoughts of self-harm and harming the baby.
+PPD also introduces feelings of doubt in their ability to provide adequate care for their child, and mothers with PPD may have trouble bonding, and thoughts of self-harm and harming the baby.